xolox/python-crypto-drive-manager/README.rst

 By default all entries in /etc/crypttab that reference a key file located under the mount point of the encrypted disk with key files are unlocked (as needed).

-To unlock a subset of the configured devices you can pass one or more ``NAME`` arguments that match the mapper name(s) configured in /etc/crypttab.
+To unlock a subset of the configured devices you can pass one or more ``NAME`` arguments that match mapper name(s) configured in /etc/crypttab.

 **Supported options:**